Hashtag Web3 Logo

 Smart Contract Auditing

-Smart contract auditing is the systematic review and analysis of smart contract code to identify security vulnerabilities, logical flaws, and operational risks before deployment.
-Audits are critical in crypto because once smart contracts are deployed and hold funds, they're immutable—bugs become permanent, potentially allowing theft of millions or billions of dollars.
+• Smart contract auditing is the systematic review and analysis of smart contract code to identify security vulnerabilities, logical flaws, and operational risks before deployment.
+Audits are critical in crypto because once smart contracts are deployed and hold funds, they are immutable.
+Bugs become permanent, potentially allowing theft of funds.

 Why Smart Contract Audits Matter